The day I met Erlang

 Posted by Juanmi Taboada

-Our new software to control weather stations on realtime is finished.
-Using the power of Likindoy and a mix of Google Maps and AJAX we got Likinweather working.
+Our new software to control weather stations in real-time is finished.
+Using the power of Likindoy and a mix of Google Maps and AJAX, we got Likinweather working.
 Likinweather has...

 Posted by Juanmi Taboada

-Hello I am Likindoy: We were looking for a logo that could easily express feelings and movements.
+Hello, I am Likindoy: We were looking for a logo that could easily express feelings and movements.
 We wanted it to be alive like our project.
-The website we were looking for...
+The website we were looking for was...

 Posted by Juanmi Taboada

-Finally we got the name we were looking for our program and the legend of the “Chicken Man” is finished.
+Finally, we got the name we were looking for in our program, and the “Chicken Man” legend was finished.
 Our old...

 Posted by Juanmi Taboada

-We’ve got one of ADAM 5000 TCP from Advantech some days ago.
-It looks like this: Our aim was to enable communication with it through Modbus protocol over Ethernet.
-Thanks to...
+We got one of ADAM 5000 TCP from Advantech some days ago.
+It looks like this: We aimed to enable communication with it through Modbus protocol over Ethernet.
+Thanks to many...

 Posted by Juanmi Taboada

-It happened some time (years) while I was thinking about the problem of the nowadays programming languajes.
-I mean, I was making questions to my self like:
+It happened some time (years) while I was thinking about the problem of programming languages nowadays.
+I mean, I was asking questions myself like:

 – Is there some program that is able to write an if? (“if” is a very simple construction inside a programming language)